Rolf Potts, author of the book Vagabonding, describes it as:

 Because it may be too late!

-There is no guarantee of a future, or health later to do the things you really want to do.
+Although the thought is a little dark, there truly is no guarantee of good enough health later to do the things you really want to do.

-What do a majority of wealthy people want most?
+What do so many wealthy people want most?
 Time.

 Sure, you do need to prepare some for the future.
-But try not to get stuck in the cycle of working to buy things to distract you from working in the first place!
-Don’t sell all of your time, and ultimately your happiness.
+This isn’t about becoming a “vagabum.”
+But try not to get stuck in the cycle of working to earn money that is then used to buy things to distract you from working in the first place!
+Don’t sell all of your time and then use money in an attempt to buy time back — that’s a losing cycle.

 What About Money for Travel?